 Oh, and you get a pretty decent wage regardless of whichever option you go for!

-If we had to sum them up with our superhero analogy, we’d say higher apprenticeships are like the MARVEL of this universe.
-And degree apprenticeships are like THE AVENGERS – very much a part of the MARVEL family, but still uniquely different.
+If we had to sum them up with our superhero analogy, think of apprenticeships like the Marvel Universe.
+While higher apprenticeships are like the Guardians of the Galaxy, degree apprenticeships are like The Avengers – both very much a part of the Marvel family, but still uniquely different.

 Sounds too good to be true.
 What’s the catch?